OpenSourceEconomics/econ-project-templates/_sources/organisation.txt

 Usage of the project paths within *wscript* files
 -------------------------------------------------

 The first thing to do is to make these project paths available in *wscript* files further down the directory hierarchy.
-We do so in the *build* function of *root/wscript*, which we have not shown completely so far:
+We do so in the *build* function of *root/wscript*; the relevant lines are:

 .. literalinclude:: ../python_template/wscript
     :start-after: ctx.load('write_project_headers')
+    :end-before: # Generate header

 The first line of the function attaches the project paths we defined in the previous section to the build context object.
 The second attaches a convenience function to the same object, which will do all the heavy lifting.
 You do not need to care about its internals, only about its interface: